mostafa-rizk/major-project/README.md

 * Using git and GitHub for source control management
 * Cannot consist of only binaries
 * Legal to develop and use
-* Must be safe to you and to the users
+* Must be safe for you and for the user

 ## Collaborative Projects
-Collaborative projects are approved on an invididual basis and require all the students in the group to have shown mastery of git/GitHub concepts and workflow.
+Collaborative projects are approved on an individual basis and require all the students in the group to have shown mastery of git/GitHub concepts and workflow.
+Talk to your teacher if you are considering a collaborative project.

 ## Evaluation
 The following components of the major project are evaluated: